ChristineKitchens/kickstarter_analysis/README.md

 ## Analysis and Challenges

 Two separate analyses were conducted to acheive project goals: 1) an analysis of outcomes based on launch date and 2) an analysis of outcomes based on goals.
 Data on several thousand Kickstarter campaigns were retrieved and tabulated into a spreadsheet.
+The data and various analyses can be found in the [Kickstarter Challenge Excel Book](https://github.com/InRegards2Pluto/kickstarter-analysis/blob/1b42995f6d38010abe2dc14472c4005c4f808206/Kickstarter_Challenge.xlsx).

 The following parameters were included in the initial spreadsheet: